Banfill Locke House (aka Banfill Tavern), Fridley

 The Banfill-Locke House is the former the home of North Suburban Center for the Arts (f/k/a Banfill-Locke Center for the Arts).
 Due to budget deficits, Anoka County Parks did not renew the art center’s contract to provide art programming on the property and it moved in 2022.
-Read more about North Suburban Center for the Arts here.
+Unfortunately North Suburban Center for the Arts did not survive this unexpected change and permanently closed in 2024.
 Currently the future of this historic property seems up-in-the-air.
+According to Anoka County Parks, the building needs some foundational, roofing and siding repairs, which they plan to get to in 2025.

 History of Banfill Locke House